yangxiaofeng/rectified_flow_prior/README.md

 ## Updates
 - 2024/06/05: Code release.
 - 2024/06/21: Add support for Stable Diffusion 3 (June, Medium version).
-- 2024/10/08: We extend the paper with the Stochastic Interpolants framework.
+- 2024/10/08: We extend the paper with Stochastic Interpolants.
 In addition to the rectified flow models, the new theory can also be applied to other flow-matching based methods and diffusion models expressed in PF-ODE.
 An updated version has been uploaded to arxiv.
 We also optimized the codes to help understanding.
+- 2025/02/17: Update the editing code to match the ICLR25 camera-ready version.
+Support SD3.5.
+Additional notes on Flux.

 ## ToDo

 - [x] Code release.
 The base text-to-image model is based on **[InstaFlow](https://github.com/gnobitab/InstaFlow)**.
 - [x] Add support for Stable Diffusion 3 after the model is released.
-- [ ] Support Flux, the SOTA text-to-image model
-- [ ] Stability AI will release "a much improved version" of SD3 soon (refer to [here](https://twitter.com/StabilityAI/status/1809274936847933715)).
-We'll add support for the new version ASAP.
+- [x] The SD3 configs can be easily modified to support SD 3.5, but I still find SD3 to be better.

+## Notes on Flux

+Flux is the SOTA text-to-image model.
+However, it is a distilled model and lacks native CFG support.
+I tested the official Flux model on 3D tasks, but its performance was not as strong as SD3.
+Additionally, the model is quite large, requiring at least 46GB of GPU RAM.
+If you are interested, you may consider using [this CFG version](https://github.com/huggingface/diffusers/pull/9445 ) of flux instead.